jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 Tokens `&r` to the right of the assignment operator return the address the reference points to.
 All references MUST be initialised.

 ## Functions and parameter passing ##
 Passing by value assigns a variable, local to the function, with the parameter.
-The actual-parameter cannot be changed.
-To change a parameter variable, pass by reference or by pointer.
+The variable passed as the parameter resides in a different part of memory.
+Only a copy of the variable is handled by the function: hence the original variable cannot be changed.
+To change a parameter passed as a variable, send its address in the form of a reference or a pointer.

-### Passing and calling by addresses ###
+### Passing pointers ###
 From the given block (quite often `main()`), the address of parameter(s) can be sent to a function so as to allow the parameter values to change.
 The following function call passes the address of the variables `a` and `b`.

     swap(&a, &b);

+It is also possible to send pointers directly instead of addresses of variables.

+    swap(pointerA, pointerB);

-Then, by the following function signature, one then needs to have formal parameters as pointers:
+The corresponding function prototype (or _declaration_, that is, the function signature: function return and parameter types, and, the function name), one then needs to have formal parameters as pointers, for example:

-    swap(int *x, int *y);
+    void swap(int *x, int *y);

-The above definition expects references, which are then referred to as `x` and `y` in the `swap()`.
+The above definition expects pointers, which are then referred to as `x` and `y` in the `swap()`.
 The function body would then need to dereference `x` and `y` (using `*x` and `*y`) in order to access the values of `a` and `b`.

+The `main()` method can have arguments defined which end up representing command-line parameters.

+	int main(int argc, char* argv[]){
+	...
+	}

+The first argument `argc` represents the number of arguments and the second argument `argv` is an array of pointers to characters.
+The latter equivalent to an array of pointers to strings, since each character pointer points to the first character of the string.
+The first element of `argv` is always the program name and so `argc` is always at least 1.

-### Passing and calling by reference (C++ only) ###
+### Passing by reference (C++ only) ###
-Instead of passing by value, one can use references to the values and pass references.
+Instead of passing by value or pointer, one can use references to the values and pass references.

     swap(int &x, int &y);

-The above call assigns x and y as references to the actual-parameters `a` and `b`.
+The above call assigns x and y as references to the function-local parameters `a` and `b`.
 Thus, the function call `swap(a, b)` can change the values of the actual-parameters.
 This provides an alternative to the pointer approach above.
+The function prototype would take the form of:

+    void swap(int &x, int &y);

 ### Passing arrays ###
-Arrays can be thought of as pointers to the first element of an array.
+Recall that arrays can be thought of as pointers to the first element of an array.
 The type of the array and number of elements present indicates how much storage space is required.

 Passing arrays is equivalent to passing pointers.